MartinHoward/RL_Coding_Test/README.md

 Not yet implemented:

-1. A means of comparing the MD5 hash between the files on server and client before doing an Rsync
+1. A means of comparing the MD5 hash between the files on server and client before doing an Rsync.
+Quite important to not waste bandwidth sending Rsync files across for no reason
 2. Some improved error handling and logging

-Also requires more extensive testing.